THE TRANSMISSION GALLERY

 This explains why mb21 enthusiasts may have been a little confused when mast spotting in the town.
 Looking up at the tower the troughs appeared to be facing out to sea, and for a moment you'd have thought they were pointing at Pontop Pike - North towards Newcastle.
 However they did indeed face West over the Esk valley towards Bilsdale, a transmitter which is visible from much of the high moorland near the coast.

 Whitby is one of four transmitters along the Esk valley relaying Bilsdale (the others being Castleton, Limber Hill, and Aislaby).
-The oldest of the four is Whitby, and although transmissions of 405-line BBC 1 on channel 4 didn't commence until late in 1969, the site makes regular appearances in the Yorkshire TV series Heartbeat!
+The oldest of the four is Whitby, and although transmissions of 405-line BBC 1 on channel 4 didn't commence until the 10th November 1969, the site makes regular appearances in the Yorkshire TV series Heartbeat!
 The 405-line service closed on 4th July 1983.
-UHF TV went into service in May 1973, with Channel 4 added, August 1984.
+UHF TV services commenced in May 1973, with Channel 4 added in August 1984.

-BBC FM radio entered service in November 1969.
+BBC FM radio also entered service on 10th November 1969.
 Radio Cleveland was added in April 1984, Radio 1 from the spring of 1992 and ILR (Yorkshire Coast Radio) from November 1993.
 The FM radio aerials were re-engineered to mixed (slant) polarisation in 1993.

 The Esk valley is a textbook GCSE geography glaciated "U" shaped valley - deep, with steep sides, which can make picking up Bilsdale a difficult task for those living at the bottom.
 With sweeping curves and numerous feeder valleys reception can be difficult, and even those only a few miles away in nearby Sleights and Briggswath have to use Aislaby for their coverage.